garciaml/Autism-3D-CNN-brain-sMRI/README.md

 2- Make sure to have/to be into the correct environment to run this code.

-3- Once that your data is BIDS-organized and that you are in a correct environment, you may run:
+3- Once that your data is BIDS-organized and that you are in a correct environment, you can start the project by running the preprocessing script:
 ```
 python preprocessing_bids.py <your_bids_dir> <preprocessed_directory>
 ```